 Genes involved in neuronal activities are more up-regulated in male adult worms

 Motor activity in schistosomes is closely controlled by the neuronal system.
-In addition to the male-biased transcripts related to neurotransmitter synthesis, synapse growth and axon development, discussed earlier, additional genes involved in neuronal activities were also found enriched in male worms, including ionotropic glutamate receptor (AY815670), neuron navigator 3 (AY808520), neurogenic locus notch protein-like protein (AY809231), excitatory amino acid transporter (AY810837), neuronal calcium sensor 2 (FN317645), and synaptic vesicle membrane protein VAT-1-like protein (AY811071) (S3 Table).
+In addition to the male-biased transcripts related to neurotransmitter synthesis, synapse growth and axon development, discussed earlier, additional genes involved in neuronal activities were also found enriched in male worms, including ionotropic glutamate receptor (AY815670), neuron navigator 3 (AY808520), neurogenic locus notch protein-like protein (AY809231), excitatory amino acid transporter (AY810837), neuronal calcium sensor 2 (FN317645), and synaptic vesicle membrane protein VAT-1-like protein (AY811071) (Supplementary S3 Table).
 The data reinforce the active neuronal activities in male parasites, which could be linked to the fact that the adult male worms are directly exposed to the cardiovascular system and need to monitor and respond to environmental cues from the host [20].
 One should be aware that schistosome neuronal system is not only responsible for motor activity, but also plays an essential role in a wide variety of biological processes, such as cercarial penetration, blood feeding and digestion, waste disposal, reproductive activities, and egg excretion [69], highlighting the significance of the neuronal signaling pathways for parasite survival.
-Several neuronal receptors, such as glutamate receptor (SmGluR) [70], serotonin receptor (Sm5HTR) and G protein-coupled acetylcholine receptor, have been suggested as potential targets for novel drug development against S. mansoni [71,72].
+Several neuronal receptors, such as the glutamate receptor (SmGluR) [70], serotonin receptor (Sm5HTR) and G protein-coupled acetylcholine receptor, have been suggested as potential targets for novel drug development against S. mansoni [71,72].
 Further, it has been shown that two glutamate receptor genes (GRIN1 and NMDA receptor) were up-regulated in paired males treated with PZQ [73].
 The expressed products of the neuronal pathway-related genes identified here may represent alternative targets for drug development against the schistosome parasites.

 Genes involved in amino acid metabolism, nucleotide biosynthesis and gluconeogenesis are more up-regulated in female adult worms